From 17 Alpha champions to 172 today, here's every LoL champion release date since 2009. Track the evolution that shaped the game we dominate.

 This is when PBE testing actually started mattering.
 As someone who grinds PBE daily, this era changed everything.

-29 champions across 7 years.
+30+ champions across 8 years.
 Each one more complex than the last.
 Aphelios with 5 weapons?
 Viego possessing enemies?
 Hwei with 10 abilities?
-And don’t get me started on Sylas stealing ults at #143 – that changed everything.
+And don't get me started on Sylas stealing ults at #143 - that changed everything.
+Zaahen at #172 even has a built-in revive baked into his passive.

 They're not making champions anymore - they're making raid bosses.